top of page

 Complaint & Dispute Pattern Indicators

-• Patterns related to dispute handling and communication
+• Patterns connected to communication and conflict resolution

-• CCVSB does not determine fault, liability, or legal wrongdoing.
+• CCVSB does not judge legal behavior, accountability, or culpability.

 Operational Behaviour Patterns